The NJIT Makerspace offers a variety of training courses to educate members on the safe and proper use of our equipment.

 Training Courses

-Prerequsites: None
+Prerequisites: None

 Description: An introductory course required to use the Makerspace's FDM 3D printers.
 Briefly covers the basics of 3D printing including basic operation, model preparation and slicing, starting, monitoring, and removing a print.
-You must have taken Make 101 - Introduction to the Makerspace, prior to taking this course.

 Prerequisites: Make 101, Make 103